k-vikingsson/WSTA_proj/report.md

 ### 1. More types

+First obvious enhancement was to use a 7-class NER model.

 ### 2. Type classification

+As more answer types are brought into the system, the basic rule based classification is no longer sufficient.
+Therefore, we

 > Rank answers using a classifier (from textbook, features at p8) FAILED
 > Use ML classifier + NER for question type classification (along with more types)